 A plan is also only as good as the timeliness and accuracy of the data that inform planning decisions and the ability of the community to respond effectively to new data.
-Thus, another objective of the 2009 Comprehensive Plan Review is to incorporate new land use data into the plan, making changes as necessary to the plan text and the Future Land Use Plan Map.
+Thus, another objective of the Comprehensive Plan Review is to incorporate new land use data into the plan, making changes as necessary to the plan text and the Future Land Use Plan Map.
+New and updated data may be incorporated by staff on an ongoing basis - see: Appendix D.